 How do I join a club or organization?

-Campus Pulse provides information about each of the student organizations on campus.
-Find the club/organization you are interested in joining on Campus Pulse.
-If membership information is not provided on the Campus Pulse page, reach out to the club/organization via email to inquire about joining.
+Information about each student club and organization can be found on Campus Pulse.
+If you can’t find membership details on the Campus Pulse page, reach out to the club or organization via email to ask about joining.